zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 ## Preparing a New Liferay DXP Server

 [New DXP server setup](./05-preparing-a-new-application-server-for-liferay-dxp.md) involves installing the DXP 7.2, migrating and updating your portal properties and OSGi properties, and installing any necessary patches.

+If you do not already have your own Elasticsearch installation running, you must set one up for Liferay DXP.
+By default, Liferay DXP ships with an embedded configuration for Elasticsearch.
+The embedded configuration works great for demo purposes, but is not supported in production.
+See [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) for more information.

 ## Performing the Data Upgrade